 The Neuroendocrine Brain

-In this symposium, the overall theme will be about the neuroendocrine brain with a large focus on the hypothalamus and neurohypophysis, two interconnected and major evolutionarily conserved brain regions with multiple functions in reproduction and water balance.
-The speakers are chosen in such a way that each talk will touch on an important aspect of the neuroendocrine brain, using four different model organisms.
-The axonal oxytocin signaling in rat and human brain by Prof. Valery Grinevich (Central Institute of Mental Health, Heidelberg University, Germany), the spatial transcriptomics of mice neurohypophysis by Dr Ewelina Kałużna (Institute of Bioorganic Chemistry, PAS, Poznan), the cell signaling mechanisms underlying vascular permeability in the zebrafish neurohypophysis by Athul R Ramesh (Institute of Molecular Biology and Biotechnology, Adam Mickiewicz University, Poznan).
-The symposia will unite researchers using different model organisms, questions, techniques, and functions.
+In this symposium, the overall theme will be about the neuroendocrine brain with a large focus on the hypothalamus and neurohypophysis, two inter-connected and major evolutionarily conserved brain regions with multiple functions in reproduction and water balance.
+The speakers are chosen in such a way - that each talk will touch an important aspect of the neuroendocrine brain and using four different model organisms.
+The axonal oxytocin signaling in rat and human brain will be presented by Prof. Valery Grinevich (Central Institute of Mental Health, Heidelberg University, Germany), the spatial transcriptomics of mice neurohypophysis by Dr Ewelina Kałużna (Institute of Bioorganic Chemistry, PAS, Poznań), the cell signaling mechanisms underlying vascular permeability in the zebrafish neurohypophysis by Athul R Ramesh (Institute of Molecular Biology & Biotechnology, Adam Mickiewicz University, Poznań).
+The symposium will unite researchers using different model organisms, questions, techniques and functions.
+Valery and Ewelina are PhD holders, while Athul is a PhD student.

 Over the past decade, major advances have deepened our understanding of the oxytocin (OT) system, yet a central question remains: how can a single neuropeptide mediate such diverse actions in the brain?
 I propose that this diversity arises from distinct types of OT neurons, their widespread axonal projections, and the variety of OT-responsive cell populations across brain regions.
 In this talk, I will focus on axonal OT projections to the medial prefrontal cortex (mPFC) in rats, demonstrating OT action on local interneurons and its profound facilitation of social interactions.
 I will also present complementary findings from human stem cell-derived OT neurons, which extend axons toward cortical assembloids and, when integrated into the rat hypothalamus, form functional connections with multiple brain regions and the pituitary.
 Together, these results reveal conserved principles of axonal OT signaling across species, shedding light on the mechanisms underlying the peptide’s diverse functions in the mammalian brain.